lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Security.md

 };
 ```

-The RTI bui0ld must include cmake options to enable simple HMAC-based authentication of federates.
+The RTI build must include cmake options to enable simple HMAC-based authentication of federates.
 Add `-DAUTH=ON` option to the cmake command as shown below:

 ```bash
 mkdir build && cd build